AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dynamic-media-renditions.md

 Learn more about [applying image presets](/help/assets/dynamic-media/image-presets.md) and [Smart Crop renditions](/help/assets/dynamic-media/managing-image-presets.md) in Dynamic Media.

 <!--Efficient brand management is crucial for organizations operating in diverse markets.
 However, it can be difficult to ensure brand integrity while managing images and their apt utilization.
 Dynamic Media image presets and Smart Crop renditions in the new Assets view effectively tackle these challenges.
 They promote systematic image management that aligns with brand standards, maximizing brand cohesion.
-This simplifies the process of quickly locating and using dynamic image renditions as needed without any admin access.-->
+This simplifies the process of quickly locating and using dynamic image renditions as needed without any admin access.
+The existing images have dynamic renditions by default.-->